hlord2000/kicad-footprint-generator/docs/index.rst

 In other words, you can group parts of the footprint, and translate them in any way you want.
 Also cloning & co. is no Problem anymore because of this concept.

 To be able to create custom `Nodes`, The system is seperated in two parts.
-Base nodes, which represents simple structures and also be used by KiCad itself, and specialized nodes which alter the behavior of base nodes (for example `Rotation`), or represent a specialized usage of base nodes (for example `RectLine`).
+Base nodes, which represents simple structures and also be used by KiCad itself, and specialized nodes which alter the behavior of base nodes (for example `Rotation`), or represent a specialized usage of base nodes (for example `Rectangle`).

 When you serialize your footprint, the serialize command only has to handle base nodes, because all other nodes are based upon the base nodes.
 This allows us to write specialized nodes without worrying about the FileHandlers or other core systems.